marb61a/Course-Notes/Misc/Data Protection/GDPR Privacy Data Protection CASE STUDIES.md

     29. Video Surveillance Guidelines (part 2) (7:48 )

-    Challenge 3
+<br /> <br /> <br />

-Section 4: International Transfers and DPO
+<h1><p align=center>Section 4: International Transfers and DPO</h1><br/>

-    30. Mandatory and Voluntary DPO (4:25 )
+Mandatory and Voluntary DPO
+  -
+  -

-    31. International Transfers with examples (9:02 )
+International Transfers with examples
+  -
+  -

-    32. How do we make a restricted transfer in accordance with GDPR – adequacy decision (6:03 )
+How do we make a restricted transfer in accordance with GDPR – adequacy decision -
+  -

-    33. Safeguards (11:42 )
+Safeguards
+  -
+  -

-    34. Exceptions (15:05 )
+Exceptions
+  -
+  -

-    35. Controllers & GDPR DPOs not in the EU (LSAs examples) (7:01 )
+Controllers & GDPR DPOs not in the EU (LSAs examples) (7:01 )

     36. Representatives vs DPOs (10:31 )

     37. Data Sovereignty vs Data Residency vs Data Localization (7:25 )

-    Challenge 4
+<br /> <br /> <br />

-Section 5: Subject Access Requests (SARs/DSARs) - how to deal with
+<h1><p align=center>Section 5: Subject Access Requests (SARs/DSARs) - how to deal with</h1><br/>

-    38. Overview of SARs (4:04 )
+Overview of SARs
+  -
+  -

-    39. How to recognize a valid SAR (8:53 )
+How to recognize a valid SAR
+  -
+  -

-    40. Responding to a SAR (6:37 )
+Responding to a SAR
+  -
+  -

-    41. Dealing with SARs involving other people information- part 1 (4:43 )
+Dealing with SARs involving other people information- part 1 (4:43 )

     42. Dealing with SARs involving other people information- part 2 (4:47 )